Kronsch/SubvrsiveTest/README.md

 The Unreal project uses the First-Person Shooter template.
 Upon playing you'll see a keypad in front of you, and a security camera above that.
 The camera will emit green light when it cannot detect you, a yellow light when you are near detection, and a red light when you are clearly detected.
 Entering the correct code on the keypad will disable the camera, causing it to permenantly glow green.

 *There is no in-game reset once the camera has been disabled.
 The playfield must be restarted to enable to security camera again.*

+*There is no application exit functionality in the Unreal build.
+Alt+F4 to quit.*

 ### Blueprints
 All of the logic in this demo takes place in three custom blueprints: